Flat Latent Manifolds for Human-machine Co-creation of Music: Experiments and live deployment

 \section{Experiments and live deployment}

 To assess the quality of our latent representation, we measure the smoothness and quality of the interpolation and explore how musical attributes are projected into the latent space.
-Throughout the experiments, we obtain the hyper parameters of the models (see \cref{app:arch}) via random search.
-Generated audio samples are also available online\footnote{\url{https://sites.google.com/view/fm-music-vae}}.
-We compare our approach with MusicVAE \cite{musicVAE}, as the state-of-the-art model for interpolating music data.
-In our paper, MusicVAE uses linear interpolation instead of Slerp interpolation, and the smoothness resulting from the Slerp interpolation is studied in \cref{sec:human}.
+Throughout the experiments, we obtain the hyper parameters of the models via random search.
+Generated audio samples are available online\footnote{\url{https://sites.google.com/view/fm-music-vae}}.
+We compare our approach with MusicVAE \citep{musicVAE}, as the SOTA model for interpolating music data.
+Quantitative evaluation is done on three music datasets.